aws-samples/serverless-patterns/apigateway-lambda-comprehend-language-sam/README.md

 # Detect the Language (Dominant Language) of a text in real-time using API Gateway, Lambda function and Amazon Comprehend

 This pattern contains the application code in Python and supporting files for a serverless application that you can deploy using the SAM CLI.
-It creates a REST API (API Gateway) with a Lambda function as a back end integration that uses Python (Boto3 SDK) which calls the Comprehend service to peform real-time detection of the dominant language of the input text.
+It creates a REST API (API Gateway) with a Lambda function as a back end integration that uses Python (Boto3 SDK) which calls the Comprehend service to perform real-time detection of the dominant language of the input text.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigateway-lambda-comprehend-language-sam